-“Our success was definitely not planned.
-And then when it came out in Turkey it really took off.
-It went platinum.
+“Our success was definitely not planned and took us completely by surprise.
+In Turkey we went platinum.
 Suddenly we were superstars in a country which we only knew from vacations.
 All of it was much bigger than we ever conceived.
 It really blew us away.”

 “Me personally, I’m not really interested in rap anymore,” says Erci.
-“That’s not because I’ve changed my mind; it’s because rap today has nothing what I found good about the genre in the beginning.
-I thought it was good that it didn’t pay any attention to the mainstream, that you could tell the truth, have funky grooves and cool message.
+“Not because I’ve changed my mind; it’s because rap today has nothing what I found good about the genre in the beginning.
+I thought it was good that it didn’t pay any attention to the mainstream; that you could tell the truth; have funky grooves and a cool message.
 It was a sensation.
 Now what’s left is sex, drugs and violence and money.
 I’m not interested in that shit anymore.”

 “Cartel was definitely an inspiration to all of us,” says Ceza, speaking from the basement of a Turkish bar on Oranien Straße.
-“I was eighteen when I first heard about them.
-And that was the point of time when I said to myself, ‘Oh, yes, that is the way to do it.
-And it would work.’
-I was writing my lyrics before that, but they really gave me the idea that I could do it.
+“I was eighteen when I first heard them.
+And that was the point of time when I said to myself, ‘Oh, yes, that is the way to do it.’
+I was writing my lyrics before that, but Cartel really gave me the push that I could do it.
 I can say overall that hip-hop done by Turkish immigrants in Germany definitely inspired us.”

 The days of gang-banging in Kreuzberg are a thing of the past, as Kreuzberg changes from neglected immigrant district to desirable szene-viertel – and clubland hotspot, replete with increasingly upscale bars, hipster cafes and start-up offices.
 Whereas in the past, no one wanted to know about the Turks who lived here, today they are viewed as exotic purveyors of atmosphere.
 Inevitably, though, the more rents go up, the more that Turks, who made this neighborhood what it is, will be pushed to the margins.